NOTMEE12/WorldD/README.md

 - `CTRL + T` - toggle tile mode
   > tile mode is when you want to add new tiles or delete them
 - `CTRL + E` - edit tile
+  > when editing tiles they aren't replaced, they make a new copy.
+    making it replace could break the entire map, since the map is "indexed", that means each tile is a reference for a tile group and a tile in it.
+- `<` or `>` - toggle between editting group name and tile name
 ##### saving / loading
 - `CTRL + S` - save output,
 - `CTRL + O` - load world,